-Key functions of a warehouse control system include:
+Key functions include:

 While a warehouse control system (WCS) and a warehouse management system (WMS) are both critical to warehouse operations, they serve very different purposes.
 Many businesses mistakenly believe one replaces the other, but in reality, they are complementary systems that work best together.